clokep/relapse/docs/sso_mapping_providers.md

                      `mxid_localpart` value, such as `john.doe1`.
       - `client_redirect_url` - A string, the URL that the client will be redirected to.
-    - This method must return a dictionary, which will then be used by Synapse to build a new user.
+    - This method must return a dictionary, which will then be used by Relapse to build a new user.
 The following keys are allowed:
        * `mxid_localpart` - A string, the mxid localpart of the new user.
 If this is `None`, the user is prompted to pick their own username.
 This is only used